jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     def get_datetime():
         return None

-  the terminal shows another :ref:`TypeError`
+  and the terminal shows another :ref:`TypeError`

   .. code-block:: python

     TypeError: get_datetime() takes 0 positional arguments but 1 was given

-  I add a name to the :ref:`function<functions>` signature
+  then I add a name to the :ref:`function<functions>` signature

   .. code-block:: python